gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 ## Primary Buttons

 Primary buttons identify a call to action.
-Use these buttons for actions that a user is encouraged to take, such as: Add a blog post, Send message, or Login.
+Use these buttons for actions that a user is encouraged to take, such as: Add a blog post, Send message, or Log in.
 Try to keep button labels limited to one or two words.

 Primary buttons are designed to have high contrast against the background and the heaviest visual weight.
 They typically use brighter colours than other elements on the form or layout, and are located in a visible and accessible area of the page.